 “Ultimately, the New Hampshire law needlessly meddles in the manufacturer-dealer relationship, hinders the free marketplace, and hurts consumers,” said Kris Kiser, President and CEO of OPEI.

 The OPEI amicus urges the Court to seek the views of the Federal Trade Commission (FTC) on the anti-competitive impacts the state law.
 Kelley Drye senior advisor Lee Terry, former Chairman of the U.S. House of Representatives’ “Commerce” Subcommittee (which oversees the FTC) said “Congress established the FTC to protect consumers.
 The FTC should weigh in on important anti-competition legislation, which harms consumers due to reduced competition, fewer available products, and poor servicing of products.”

 Kelley Drye Antitrust partner David H. Evans said “Strong competition among dealers contributes to optimum market penetration for manufacturers.
 That competition benefits consumers by ensuring that pricing and after-sale service are driven by meaningful competition among dealers.”

 “OPEI’s brief should persuade the Court to grant the petition and ultimately overturn the New Hampshire law in order to encourage fair competition and protect New Hampshire consumers," added Kiser.

-The Kelley Drye brief was submitted by William M. Guerry Jr., Mark R. Robeck, David H. Evans and Travis H. Cushman.
+The Kelley Drye brief was submitted by William M. Guerry Jr. and David H. Evans.

 Kelley Drye has a team of over 100 litigators working throughout the firm’s seven offices.
 Clients turn to Kelley Drye’s litigation team for its formidable experience across a wide universe of commercial litigation areas, and the firm is listed among 24 “Highly Recommended” firms for litigation in a survey of Fortune 500 corporate counsel conducted by BTI Consulting.